tc39/proposal-weakrefs/specs/weakrefs.md

 It is useful to note that in this scenario, the holdings for each remote reference is simply the remoteId itself.
-Additionally, if the entire remote connection is garbage-collected, then there's no need to do perform finalization for any of these remote references.
+Additionally, if the entire remote connection is garbage-collected, then there's no need to perform finalization for any of these remote references.
 Thus finalization of the remote references created for the connection is scoped to the connection.